-Quantizing to 16 and 32 Int precision and implementation with SADL and comparison with C++ tensor flow implementation was the purpose of the study.
+Quantizing to 16 and 32 Int precision and implementation with SADL and comparison with C++ TensorFlow implementation was the purpose of the study, towards an eventual adoption into the common SW base.
 Results are shown in Table 4.
 Again it is shown that quantizing to 16 bits integer doesn’t have noticeable effect on the performance.
 SADL appears to be slower than Tensor Flow, likely because it was not optimized for Float 32 and Int 32.
 Also filter architecture operates with basic blocks 72 or 24, which are not multiple of 16, so SADL was not optimized for those sizes (SIMD used instead).